-November is Make a Will Month in Ontario, a month dedicated to raising awareness of the importance of having a will in place.
+November is Make a Will Month, a month dedicated to raising awareness of the importance of having a will in place.
 While our mission to help Canadians make a will is year-round, Make a Will Month is a great extra push to quit putting off making a will until “later”.
 We all know that “later” isn’t always guaranteed.

 Making a will is actually easier and less complicated than it may seem.
 In honour of Make a Will Month, we’re covering some of the basics around making a will and some of our most frequently asked questions.

 What Happens If I Die Without A Will?

 If you die without a will, you’re considered to have died ‘intestate’.
 There is a common misconception that this means that your estate is handed over to the government - this is not true at all.
 Instead, this means the government uses provincial laws to decide how to distribute your estate to surviving relatives and appoints an executor.
 If you have minor children, it will also choose a guardian for them.
 The main concern with the government making these choices for you is that their decisions may be very different from what you would have wanted.
 It also entails long court-delays, expenses and added stress for your loved ones who are already going through an emotional time.